Bitcoin Uses Less Energy Than Banking | Bitcoin Myths #1 | AllRoadsBitcoin

 Why Bitcoin Uses Proof of Work

-Bitcoin runs the most secure monetary settlement layer ever built, with no head office, no board of directors, and no ability for any government to freeze your account.
+Bitcoin runs a global monetary settlement network with no head office, no board of directors, and no ability for any government to freeze your account.
 That is what the energy buys.
 A decentralized network where every transaction is verified by independent nodes and every rule is enforced by code, not by people.

 Compared to everything else we have built to protect and move value, that is not even that expensive.